syncfusion-content/ej2-react-docs/ej2-react/sidebar/getting-started.md

 ---
 layout: post
-title: Getting started with React Sidebar component | Syncfusion
+title: Getting Started with React Sidebar Component | Syncfusion
-description:  Checkout and learn about Getting started with React Sidebar component of Syncfusion Essential JS 2 and more details.
+description: Checkout and learn about getting started with React Sidebar component of Syncfusion Essential JS 2 and more details.
 control: Getting started
 platform: ej2-react
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Getting Started
+# Getting Started with React Sidebar

 The following section explains the required steps to build the simple **Sidebar** component with its basic usage in step by step procedure.